-- A regular meeting of the board of trustees shall be held without notice other than this bylaw, immediately after, and at the same place as, the annual meeting of the members.
-A regular meeting of the board of trustees shall also be held at least ten (10) times per calendar year at such time and place as the board of trustees may provide by resolution.
+- A regular meeting of the board of trustees shall be held at least ten (10) times per calendar year at such time and place as the board of trustees may decide and provide by resolution.
 Such regular monthly meetings may be held without notice other than such resolution.
-The Board of Trustees may permit trustees to attend and participate in a regular meeting through the use of any means of communication by which all trustees participating are able to simultaneously hear each other during the meeting.
-A trustee participating in a meeting pursuant to this section is deemed to be present in person at the meeting.
+Regular meetings may be conducted through the use of remote or telecommunications conference means through which all persons participating in the meetings can communicate with each other.
+Such participation will constitute attendance and presence in person at the meeting.

 SECTION 2.
 Special Meetings.

-SECTION 4.
+SECTION 3.
 Quorum.
-A majority of the board of trustees shall constitute a quorum, provided, that if less than such majority of the trustees is present at said meeting, a majority of the trustees present may adjourn the meeting from time to time; and provided further, that the Secretary shall notify any absent trustees of the time and place of such adjoined meeting.
-The act of the majority of the trustees present at a meeting at which a quorum is present shall be the act of the board of trustees, except as provided in Article 1, Section 7 of these bylaws.
+A majority of the board of trustees shall constitute a quorum.
+The act of the majority of the trustees present at a meeting at which a quorum is present shall be the act of the board of trustees.

 SECTION 2.
 Election and Term of Office.
-The officers shall be elected, by ballot, annually by and from the board of trustees at the meeting of the board of trustees held directly after the annual meeting of the members.
-If the election of officers shall not be held at such meeting, such election shall be held as soon thereafter as conveniently may be.
-Each officer shall hold office until the first meeting of the board of trustees following the next succeeding annual meeting of the members or until his successor shall have been elected and shall have qualified.
+The officers shall be elected annually by and from the board of trustees at any meeting of the board of trustees.
+Each officer shall hold office until the first meeting of the board of trustees following the annual meeting of the members or until their successor shall have been elected.
 A vacancy in any office shall be filled by the board of trustees for the unexpired portion of the term.

 SECTION 3.
 Removal of Officers and Agents by the Trustees.
-Any officer or agent elected or appointed by the board of trustees may be removed by the board of trustees whenever in its judgment the best interests of the Cooperative will be served thereby.
+Any officer or agent elected or appointed by the board of trustees may be removed by a majority vote of the board of trustees whenever in its judgment the best interests of the Cooperative will be served by the removal.

-- Be the principal executive officer of the Cooperative and, unless otherwise determined by the members or the board of trustees, shall preside at all meetings of the members and the board of trustees;
+- Be the principal executive officer of the Cooperative and, unless otherwise determined by the members or the board of trustees, or as the president may delegate, shall preside at all meetings of the members and the board of trustees; and

-- Sign, with the Secretary any deeds, mortgages, deeds of trust, notes, bonds, contracts or other instruments authorized by the board of trustees to be executed, except in cases in which the signing and execution thereof shall be expressly delegated by the board or by these bylaws to some other officer or agent of the Cooperative, or shall be required by law to be otherwise signed or executed; and
+- Sign, any deeds, mortgages, deeds of trust, notes, bonds, contracts, or other instruments authorized by the board of trustees to be executed, except in cases in which the signing and execution thereof shall be expressly delegated by the board or by these bylaws to some other officer or agent of the Cooperative or shall be required by law to be otherwise signed or executed.

 SECTION 5.
 Vice President.
 In the absence of the President, or in the event of his inability or refusal to act, the Vice-President shall perform the duties of the President, and when so acting, shall have all the powers of and be subject to all the restrictions upon the President.
 The Vice-President shall also perform such other duties as from time to time may be assigned to him by the board of trustees.

-- The safekeeping of the corporate books and records and the seal of the Cooperative and affixing the seal of the Cooperative to all documents, the execution of which on behalf of the Cooperative under its seal is duly authorized in accordance with the provisions of these bylaws;
+- Ensuring the safekeeping of the corporate books and records and the seal of the Cooperative and affixing the seal of the Cooperative to all documents, the execution of which on behalf of the Cooperative under its seal is duly authorized in accordance with the provisions of these bylaws;

-- Keeping on file at all times a complete copy of the articles of incorporation and bylaws of the cooperative containing all amendments thereto (which copy shall always be open to the inspection of any member) and at the expense of the Cooperative, furnishing a copy of the bylaws and of all amendments thereto to any member upon request; and
+- Ensuring that the Cooperative keeps on file at all times a complete copy of the articles of incorporation and bylaws of the cooperative containing all amendments thereto (which copy shall always be open to the inspection of any member) and at the expense of the Cooperative, furnishing a copy of the bylaws and of all amendments thereto to any member upon request.

-- In general performing all duties incident to the office of Secretary and such other duties as from time to time may be assigned to him by the board.
+- In general, performing all duties incident to the office of secretary and such other duties as from time to time may be assigned to them by the board.